ChengZhongShen/Advanced_Lane_Lines/README.md

 #### 5. harder chanllenge
-The main change of pipeline for harder_challenge compare with challenge is the image process, the search method is same.
+The main change of pipeline for harder_challenge compare with challenge is the image process, the search method is also changed.

 The harder challenge vidoe could be find here [harder_challenge_video.mp4](./output_video/harder_challenge_video.mp4).